AbdallahYettou/ML-Mini-project-uncover-browsing-patterns/repport.md

 ## **1. Introduction**

 Web server log files, such as the NASA HTTP logs from July and August 1995, are rich sources of behavioral information that can be used to uncover browsing patterns, session flows, and frequently co-accessed pages.
-However, the raw log files are *not* directly usable for analysis.
+However, the raw log files are not directly usable for analysis.
 They contain unstructured text, inconsistent fields, missing values, and a format that requires parsing before any meaningful machine learning or statistics can be applied.

 To address these challenges, a dedicated **preprocessing pipeline** is required.
-This phase converts raw logs into clean, structured, and enriched data suitable for downstream tasks such as sessionization, association rule mining (Apriori), and clustering.
+This phase converts raw logs into clean, structured, and enriched data suitable for downstream tasks such as sessionization, association rule mining, and clustering.

 ---